nodejs/node/doc/contributing/offboarding.md

     a team listing.
 For example, if someone is removed from @nodejs/build, they should also be removed from the Build WG README.md file in the
     <https://github.com/nodejs/build> repository.
+  * When in doubt, especially if you are unable to get in contact with the collaborator, remove them from all teams.
+It is easy enough to add them back later, so we err on the side of privacy and security.
 * Open an issue in the [build](https://github.com/nodejs/build) repository titled `Remove Collaborator from Coverity` asking that the collaborator be removed from the Node.js coverity project if they had access.